 Among the top blockchains, Stellar is unique in this regard.
 The base Stellar protocol not only tracks balances (as Bitcoin or Ethereum do) but also tracks and settles trades between balances in a decentralized, ownerless way.

-For example, open orders for NGN versus XLM would look like this:
+For example, open orders for an NGN token versus XLM would look like this:

 As you can see, Stellar looks and acts like traditional trading platforms—you can view open orders, trade history, and market depth—but all these offers tie back directly to on-chain Stellar accounts.
 You’re not trusting an exchange to hold your assets, or relying on them to settle your trades.
 You hold your own assets.
 You’re in control.
 And the network guarantees settlement.